Anthony Mitchell (rugby league): North Queensland Cowboys

 In June 2012, after playing seventeen games for the Sydney Roosters (7 in 2012), Mitchell made his second mid-season switch in two years, signing with his home town team, the North Queensland Cowboys.
 Mitchell was released from the Sydney Roosters on 25 June, just five days before the 30 June deadline.
 He arrived in Townsville the following day and completed his first training session with the team.
 Mitchell lined up against the New Zealand Warriors that week wearing the number 19 jersey, he was a late inclusion for the dropped Cory Paterson, Mitchell played 60 minutes and impressed the coaching staff, earning an interchange bench spot against the Melbourne Storm a week a later.

 Mitchell said that playing for the North Queensland Cowboys was a dream come true for him and that he had no regrets leaving the Sydney Roosters during the mid-season.
 Mitchell scored his first try for the club in North Queensland's 29–16 win against the Wests Tigers in round 19 of the 2012 season.
 He was contracted with the North Queensland outfit until the end of the 2013 season.

 In round 25 of the 2012 season, Mitchell was a match-day replacement for injured halfback Michael Morgan, played a role in all three of North Queensland's tries as they held out an onslaught by Newcastle late in the first half to move, North Queensland won the match 22–14.

 Townsville Blackhawks

 Mitchell left the North Queensland Cowboys when his contract expired at the end of the 2014 season and joined the newly formed Townsville Blackhawks in the Queensland Cup.

 After three seasons with the Townsville Blackhawks, including one as captain, Mitchell retired from rugby league at the end of 2017.
 He finished his career as the Townsville Blackhawks' most capped player.

 Post-playing career

 In 2022, Mitchell co-founded the Nines Premier League, a 9-a-side rugby league tournament held annually over the Australia Day weekend.
-Since its inception, the competition has grown rapidly and is now widely regarded as the premier 9-a-side rugby league event in the world.
-By its third year in 2025, the tournament featured over 100 ex-professional rugby league players and attracted more than 250,000 viewers through broadcasts on Kayo Sports, LevelPlay, and Digicel.
-The Nines Premier League has become a highlight of the rugby league calendar and a platform for showcasing both emerging and former talent.